It all begins with one typed page

 Now comes the challenge.
 Sure, all this sounds good in theory, but are you ready to put it into practice?
 If these were normal times, keeping these rough typed pages to yourself might be best.
 I mean, who wants to read that rubbish, right?
 However, right now, it’s not rubbish.
 It’s life.
 It means you’re alive, thinking, breathing, writing.
 If your only purpose right now is that one typed page, that’s all that matters.
 We want to read it.
 We want to know you’re OK.
 We want to feel that we’re not alone.

 Send me your page.
 Half a page.
 Quarter of a page.
 Doesn’t matter.
 Snap a picture with your phone.
 Each day I’ll post what I get.
 Send as often you want.
 But don’t just stop at one.
 If not for your benefit, then perhaps your page will inspire others to say yes to life.
 I won’t post your name.
 You can include it on the typed page if you want, but otherwise you’ll be anonymous.
 I recommend setting up a new email account with any of the freebies and send it under a made up name.
-Whether you send anonymous or not, be sure to set the photo resolution to medium.
+Whether you send anonymous or not, be sure to set the photo resolution to large.

 Send your one typed page to: